MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 ### Different users for the database tables creation and for run time
 The sample Ant files in **mfp\_install\_dir/MobileFirstServer/configurations-samples** use the same database user for:

-* All the MobileFirst Server applications (the administration service, the live update service, the push service, and the runtime)
+* All the {{ site.data.keys.mf_server }} applications (the administration service, the live update service, the push service, and the runtime)
 * The user that is used to create the database and the user at run time for the data source in the application server.

 If you want to separate the users as described in [Database users and privileges](#database-users-and-privileges), you need to create your own Ant file, or modify the sample Ant files so that each database target has a different user.
 For more information, see the [Installation reference](../installation-reference).